- 16th century - 19th century (Creation)

 Immediate source of acquisition or transfer

 The fonds has been linked to the archive since its inception.
-In the times of the Dubrovnik Republic, the books of the fonds were stored in the Rector’s Palace, where they remained even after the fall of the Republic in 1808.
-In 1891, the archives were consolidated and were made available to researchers.
+In times of the Dubrovnik Republic, the books of the fonds were stored in the Rector's Palace.
+The books remained in the Rector’s Palace after the fall of the Republic (1808).
+In 1891, the archives were consolidated and became available to researchers.
 The archive in the Rector's Palace has been functioning as an independent institution since 1920 and it was dislocated to the Sponza Palace in 1952, where it is still located today.